World bible console

 Ashbound emberkeeper, exiled

 Cast out of Cinderhold for reading an ember she was forbidden to touch, Orran now tends a roadside shrine, trading warmth for secrets.
-She speaks in clipped, ash-dry proverbs and never lies — but rarely tells you everything.
+She speaks in clipped, ash-dry proverbs and never lies — but rarely tells everything.

 wants: reinstatementfears: the cold readinghook: a stolen ember